Machine API Overview

 • the API key scope and policy summary

-• the current org and tenant binding
+• the current workspace and tenant binding

 • the agent identity when the key is AGENT-scoped